Frederik Meijer Gardens Butterflies Take Flight

 The treehouse is always a hit!

-If you’re visiting and would like a lovely walk, stroll the campus and be sure to stop by the Japanese Garden for waterfalls and other delights.
+Outside of the children’s garden, stroll the campus, visit the big horse, and then be sure to stop by the Japanese Garden for waterfalls and other delights.

 This year, several special butterfly-themed events are planned.